sr99622/libonvif/README.md

 <summary>Camera Parameters</summary>
 &nbsp;

-<p style="font-size:16px; font-weight:300; font-style:italic;">Changes are commited to the camera by using the Apply button, if necessary</p>
+<i>Changes are commited to the camera by using the Apply button, if necessary</i>

 ---